The independent Board undertakes governance of the Challenge.

 Sir Mark Solomon

 Sir Mark is a professional director and Māori tribal leader of Ngāi Tahu and Ngāti Kurī decent (Kaiwhakahaere (Chair) of Te Rūnanga o Ngāi Tahu; director of Te Ohu Kaimoana (Māori Fisheries Trust), Chair of the New Zealand China Council; former director Museum of New Zealand Te Papa Tongarewa).

-Shelley is a Chief Executive Officer of Sir Peter Blake Trust and a board member of the Halberg Trust, Te Pou and Cancer Council New Zealand.
-Former Chief Executive of Waikato Primary Health and Chair of the National Bowel Cancer Screening Taskforce.
+Shelley is the Chief Executive of Waikato/Bay of Plenty Cancer Society, and a board member of the Halberg Trust, Te Pou and Cancer Council New Zealand.
+She was formerly Chief Executive Officer of the Sir Peter Blake Trust, Chief Executive of Waikato Primary Health and Chair of the National Bowel Cancer Screening Taskforce.

 Chief Executive Officer of Sanford Ltd. Formerly President and Chief Executive Officer of King and Prince Seafood Corporation, President of Nissui U.S.A., and an Executive Officer of Nippon Suisan Kaisha Ltd. Experience in developing awareness of seafood sustainability through the development of Marine Stewardship Council (MSC).

 Rob is Chairman of the Shell Companies in New Zealand and General Manager, Shell Todd Oil Services.
 He is also a Non Executive Director at Air New Zealand.